-9.1 Code of practice on harassment for students
+10.1 Code of practice on harassment for students

-The College is committed to upholding the dignity of the individual and recognises that harassment can be a source of great stress to an individual.
+The University is committed to upholding the dignity of the individual and recognises that harassment can be a source of great stress to an individual.
 Personal harassment can seriously harm working, learning and social conditions and will be regarded and treated seriously.
 This could include grounds for disciplinary action, and possibly the termination of registration as a student.

-The College's Code of Practice on personal harassment for students should be read in conjunction with the Student Disciplinary regulations and the Complaints procedure.
+The University's Code of Practice on personal harassment for students should be read in conjunction with the Student Disciplinary regulations and the Complaints procedure.

-9.2 General Safety in the Department
+10.2 General Safety in the Department

 Working hours.
-Teaching laboratories are open from 0900-1300 and 1400-1650 each weekday.
-Special arrangements must be made with the Laboratory Manager for access outside these hours.
+Queens Building is open between the hours of 8am-5pm.
+Outside of these hours access to the building is by swipe card only.
+Students are permitted to work quietly in department study spaces until 10pm, Monday to Friday.
+Laboratories in the Department of Geography are open from 0900-1300 and 1400-1650 each weekday.
+Special arrangements must be made with the relevant Laboratory Manager for access outside these hours.
 There is no guarantee that work outside normal hours will be permitted.
 Unsupervised work by undergraduates in the laboratories is not permitted.

 Conduct.
 Always behave in a responsible manner when in the Department.
 Never run in the corridors or on the stairs, you could cause an injury or spillage.
-Mobile phones should be switched off in all study areas and should only be used in the foyer.
+Mobile phones should be on silent in all study areas and should not be used in class.